Leigh-Ola/booksra/misc/data.md

   - check for ending discounts and deactivate them, and update book prices
   - check for starting discounts and activate them, and update book prices

+if is coupon with code, then only apply when coupon code is provided if is coupon without code, then apply to all purchases that match couponType and couponMinValue if is general discount, then apply to any books in any purchase, where the book has the the discountId if is free shipping, then dont apply delivery price to purchase if is gift, ensure to add gift name to purchase email

 ___
 LOCAL CREDENTIALS:
 - admin: